Conserving The White Cliffs of Dover for the future

 Conservation grazing with Exmoor ponies

-We have taken on the management of the land and now use Exmoor ponies to perform the traditional role of grazing animals that encourages biodiversity and the species that grow here.
+We use Exmoor ponies to perform the traditional role of grazing animals that encourages biodiversity and the species that grow here.

 The short downland turf has been created by millennia of grazing, dating right back to the time of wild cattle and ponies that were here at the end of the last ice age.